 But here are some predictions on why we should consider a different type of travelling when it’s all over.

 This time last year, I was preparing myself to face a busy journey from London to Frankfurt, to then go to Brazil for my annual visit to see my family.
 I can’t even imagine what will be the next time I will be able to spend time in busy airports or take long haul flights now.
 At least, not now.

 Initially, I am quite sure that travelling locally will be a thing for a while now.
 We will opt to get in our cars and go on a road trip around the UK, with local travel to be massively encouraged.

 On the other hand, some European countries are already thinking about relaxing their strict isolation measures to come back to the “normal” life as soon as possible which I am sure is still going to take some time.

 There’s certainly a light at the end of the tunnel when we’re able to start thinking about going abroad again.
-Portugal, for example, has been given us a great example as to how to deal with the COVID-19 effects in the country.
+Portugal, for example, has given us a great example of how to deal with the COVID-19 effects in the country.

 #2 – Stay Healthy!

 I guess that hygiene essentials will be a must-item on the checklist of every single traveller from now on.
 We can’t imagine sitting on a plane anymore without checking the cleanliness standards of an aircraft.